Textbeak: Early life

 By 1993 Textbeak was known as The Cobbler and signed and released original material through Jevan Records, a goth and industrial label, in what he classified as musically "alien, cerebral, and scary."
 The group project entitled Bath was nominated for music awards.
-During this time, he began remixing other acts on the label and befriended artist and poet Lorin Morgan-Richards.

 Career

 In 1998, he began releasing solo material and performing internationally alongside acts Merzbow, Tamara Sky, Larry Tee, Nitzer Ebb, and Meat Beat Manifesto to name a few.

 In 2011, Textbeak started his own 2-hour satellite program entitled TXTBK's CHVяCH XV BяXK3N 7ANGvAG3 featuring original and remixed tracks of new witch, experimental, industrial, and electro.
 In the same year, he was invited to participate in an exhibit entitled Necessary Discomforts, a tribute to Rozz Williams at the Hyaena Gallery.
 In creating artwork, Textbeak's approach is similar to his filter of music, applying collage samples of visual information into a base of painting and illustration.
 Textbeak also has produced a large body of digital work.

 In 2016, Auxiliary Magazine nominated Textbeak best DJ of the year.